The Booth Family- One Hundred Years of Jarratts Life

 James McQuillan - An unreliable witness

-In May 1863 John Wildsmith was landlord of the Keil Inn at Worsbrough Dale.
+In May 1863 John Wildsmith was landlord of the Keel Inn at Worsbrough Dale.
 One of his customers was James McQuillan who lived at Jarratts and who was courting the landlord's daughter Catherine.
 With several public houses in the locality custom was thinly spread and John experienced months of cash-flow problems, paying creditors on an ad hoc basis with any money to hand as distraints on his assets poured in.

 John overstretched himself when he ordered meat from local pork butcher George Bailey.
 He took delivery knowing that he could not pay, and had possibly placed the order with the intention of leaving the butcher out of pocket.
 Not long after accepting the meat he declared himself bankrupt and applied to court for protection from his creditors whilst he tried to come to an arrangement to pay what he could.